selsamman/proxily-react-todo/README.md

 ### `yarn install`
 ### `yarn start`

-Note: Until Proxily is published on NPM you need to have it in an adjacent folder.
-You run yarn build and then remove node_modules.
-Then you can run install and start above.
+> Note: Until Proxily is published on NPM you need to have it in an adjacent folder.
+You run yarn install, yarn build and then remove node_modules.
+This must be done before the above steps.

 # The Application
-This is a rather simple todo application - add Todo items and check them off when done.
-However, it has two additional features that demonstrate unique features Proxily has to offer:
+This is a rather simple todo application.
+You can add items, edit them and check them off when done.
+However, it has two additional features that demonstrate unique features of Proxily:

-* When you check off a ToDo it is not immediately removed from the list.
-Instead, the item is removed after a 5-second delay.
-During that time an undo link is display to undo the completion.
-If you check multiple items the 5-second window extends such that items are deleted 5 seconds after the last one is checked as completed.
-This is implemented quite simply and effectively with Sagas which are a standard feature of Proxily.
+* When you check off items they are removed after a 5-second delay.
+During that time an **undo** link is display to undo the completion.
+If you check multiple items the 5-second window extends such that items are deleted 5 seconds after the last one is completed.
+This is implemented quite simply with Sagas.

 * There is a gear icon that lets you change colors and font sizes.
 A preview is shown of the new style and when you are satisfied you can save or cancel changes.
 These feature is implemented using transactions which fork the state and merge it back upon completion.

-* The style dialog also implements undo/redo by simply calling undo/redo on the transaction.
+* The style dialog also implements undo/redo which are part of Proxily transactions.

 # Usage Patterns Demonstrated

-* How to construct and persist a store
+* Creating persist a store from state
-* Reacting to state change
+* Using controllers to manage non-persistent state across multiple components
-* Using controllers with state
+* Having components react to all state changes (persistent and non-persistent)
 * Sagas
 * Transactions